-This training has been produced as part of a Continuing Medical Education programme for Health Care Professionals (HCPs) approved by the Department for Work and Pensions Chief Medical Adviser to carry out assessments.
+This training has been produced as part of a training programme for Health Care Professionals approved or appointed by the Department for Work and Pensions Chief Medical Adviser to carry out benefit assessment work.

-All HCPs undertaking medical assessments must be registered practitioners who in addition, have undergone training in disability assessment medicine.
-The module includes theory training in a classroom setting, supervised practical training, and a demonstration of understanding as assessed by quality audit.
+All Health Care Professionals undertaking medical assessments must be registered medical practitioners, nursing practitioners or physiotherapists who, in addition, have undergone training in disability assessment medicine and specific training in the relevant benefit areas.
+The training includes theory training in a classroom setting, supervised practical training, and a demonstration of understanding as assessed by quality audit.

-This must be read with the understanding that, as experienced practitioners and disability analysts, the HCP will have detailed knowledge of the principles and practice of relevant diagnostic techniques and therefore such information is not contained in this module.
+This training must be read with the understanding that, as experienced practitioners and disability assessors, the Health Care Professionals will have detailed knowledge of the principles and practice of relevant diagnostic techniques, and therefore such information is not contained in this training module.

-Furthermore, the training module is not a stand-alone document, and forms only a part of the training and written documentation that the HCP receives.
-As disability assessment is a practical occupation, much of the guidance also involves verbal information and coaching.
+In addition, the training module is not a stand-alone document, and forms only a part of the training and written documentation that a health care professional receives.
+Since disability assessment is a practical occupation, much of the guidance also involves verbal information and coaching.

-Thus, although the training module may be of interest to non-medical readers, it must be remembered that some of the information may not be readily understood without background medical knowledge and an awareness of the other training given to HCPs.
+Thus, although the training module may be of interest to non-medical readers, it must be remembered that some of the information may not be readily understood without background medical knowledge and an awareness of the other training given to Health Care Professionals.